Headaches

 Figuring out the cause

 Some headaches are due to the activation of pain nerves in the head.
 Tension headaches and migraines are examples of these kinds of headaches.
-Other times headaches are a symptom of another condition.
-These other conditions include hangover, low blood sugar, allergies or sinus congestion, ear infections, dental problems or over-use of pain medications.
+Other times, headaches are a symptom of another condition.
+These other conditions include a hangover from alcohol, low blood sugar, allergies or sinus congestion, ear infections, dental problems or over-use of pain medications.
 Headaches can also be a side effect of a prescription drug.

 Some headaches can be a symptom of a serious or even life-threatening condition, such as: